Lee Joon: Personal life

 Lee Joon was born and raised in Seoul, South Korea, and has an older sister.
 He won second place in a dance competition and thus won a scholarship to Seoul Arts High School.
 He majored in modern dance at the Korea National University of Arts and attended Kyung Hee Cyber University.
 Lee has stated that he was diagnosed with bipolar disorder.

+Military service

 Lee began his mandatory military service as an active duty soldier on October 24, 2017, attending a five-week basic training in Pocheon, Gyeonggi Province.
 Lee completed his training first among 183 comrades.
 He was assigned to 8th Battalion to complete his duty.

 Due to suffering with panic disorder while carrying out his military duties, Lee was deemed inadequate to serve as an active duty soldier, and was transferred to reservist duty.
 Lee completed his remaining mandatory duty as a public service officer.
 He was discharged on December 19, 2019.